asreview/asreview/docs/source/simulation_cli.rst

   size of your state file and the time to simulate, you can increase ``--n_instances``.

-- You can select a classifier with the ``-m`` flag, which is set to be Naive Bayes by default.
+- You can select a machien learning model as classifier with the ``-m`` flag, which is set to be Naive Bayes by default.
 Names for implemented classifiers are listed on the :ref:`classifiers-table` table.

 - Implemented query strategies are listed on the :ref:`query-strategies-table` table and can be set with the ``-q`` option.